Thank you for my Christmas GIFT of Knowledge. It's a Powerful weapon to protect your family and friendships of people you care about.

-During Christmas time, most people tend to be more trusting, and are not as vigilant about protecting themselves as they are throughout the year.
+During Christmas time, people tend to be more trusting, and are not as vigilant about protecting their health as they are throughout the year.
 Yet, there are elevated poisoning risks during Christmas.
 One of the biggest health threats at Christmas is lead.
 Lead is present in the cabling of Christmas lights, and in the solder of artificial Christmas trees.

 "Handling the coated electrical wire on this product exposes you to lead, a chemical known to the State of California to cause birth defects or other reproductive harm.
 Wash hands after use."

-The lead of Christmas lights is used to stabilize the polyvinyl chloride (PVC plastic), which insulates the wires.
+The lead inside Christmas light insulation is used to stabilize the polyvinyl chloride (PVC plastic) around the wires.
 Without lead, the PVC would crack and crumble with age.
 Lead is also a fire retardant for the PVC, because PVC is a fire hazard.
-So, the manufacturers are using a flammable plastic with a poisonous metal added to it, in order to reduce its flammability, as opposed to simply using a superior plastic.
-Surely people would tolerate slightly less flexible Christmas lights in exchange for lead-free lights, which would also be much less likely to burn-down houses during Christmas.
+Manufacturers employ a flammable plastic with a poisonous metal added to it, in order to reduce its flammability, instead of using a superior material.
+Slightly less flexible Christmas lights would be a welcome change to lead-free lights, which would also be much less likely to burn down houses at Christmas.

-The following video explains that there are safe alternative fire retardants to lead, including calcium and zinc.
+There are safer fire retardants than lead, including calcium and zinc.
 These are not used because they are more expensive.
-It is despicable for them to intentionally lace Christmas decorations with lead, and then dishonestly justify it by pretending that they are acting on behalf of their customer's well-being.
-It betrays the unethical behavior of most modern companies.
+The claim that these companies are acting on behalf of their customers' well-being is thus patently dishonest.
+It betrays relentlessly unethical behavior.

 When Walmart corporation was questioned in 2007 about their lead-laden lights, Walmart cited the following in its official press release: